 The Great Hall has beautiful stained-glass windows from Venice (locals did not know how to blow glass).

-When the Scots joined England in the Union, the castle was no longer used.
+When the Scots joined England, the castle was no longer used.
 It housed garrisons and much of the original design was lost.

 For instance, the beautiful ceiling in the great hall gave way to a second story for sleeping places.
 When the Scottish Heritage foundation got the castle, they restored it to its original beauty.

 At the National Portrait Gallery, my first stop was to re-visit the little sketch of Jane Austen that was done by her sister Cassandra.
-Then having just been steeped in Scottish history, I looked at all the Tudor and Stuart portraits, including Mary Queen of Scots, Elizabeth I, James VI (I) etc. it all made so much more sense to me now.
-We also saw pictures of the 18th and 19th century romantic writers like Shelly and Byron.
+Then having just been steeped in Scottish history, I looked at all the Tudor and Stuart portraits, including Mary Queen of Scots, Elizabeth I, James VI (I).
+We also viewed pictures of the 18th and 19th century romantic writers like Shelly and Byron.

-At dinner that night, we ate under St. Martin in the Fields Church – in the Crypt, which is now a cafeteria style restaurant.
+We ate dinner under St. Martin in the Fields Church – in the Crypt, which is now a cafeteria style restaurant.
 The food was excellent.
 Then we went up to the church for a lovely chamber concert of Bach, Mozart and Handel music.

-Walking back to the hotel, we saw that a block from us, David Ducet was featured as Lady Bracknell in “The Importance of Being Ernest”.
-Darn.
+Missed oportunity: On our last night, near our hotel, we saw that David Ducet was featured as Lady Bracknell in “The Importance of Being Ernest”.
 I would have loved to see it and wished we had another evening in London.
-However, we were heading to Southampton next day to meet our friends, Vicki and Stewart for our joint Baltic Cruise.
-The cruise will be featured in the next post.

 Final Comments:

-- Rick Steves tour was great again.
+- This was another wonderful Rick Steves tour.
 We enjoyed our fellow travelers and felt that we learned a great deal of history from our wonderful guide.

-- I did feel a bit rushed and would have liked a bit more time in each place – but I say that about all my trips.
+- I did feel a bit rushed and would have liked a bit more time in each place.
 This is the tradeoff of having a set tour with wonderful guides versus creating your own tour.

 - Scotland is a fascinating country if you like castles and history.
 I do.